banitalebi/project_euler/README.md

 ## How to contribute?
 - Fork this repository.
 - Choose one of the problems.
-- If the problem has already been addressed in this repository, strive to offer an improved solution; otherwise, share your insights.
+- If the problem has already been addressed in this repository, try to offer an improved solution; otherwise, share your insights.
 - Code your algorithm exclusively in [Rust](https://www.rust-lang.org/).
 - For instance, if you are solving Problem 1, add or update the following module in the lib.rs file.
 ```